Under Sink Reverse Osmosis System Installation Guide

 My Water Filter Reverse Osmosis Systems

+All our reverse osmosis water filters come as a complete system.
+They come with everything that you need to install except the tools.
 You don’t need to purchase anything else to complete the installation.
 We provide all you need and the best service we can and get everything to you in one go.

 If you're going to get an RO system, make sure you've got enough room.
 To see how big they are, you can see the size on the product page of our website.

-Installing the Under Sink Kit for a Reverse Osmosis Water Filter System
+How to Install the Under Sink Kit for a Reverse Osmosis Water Filter System

-Here are the steps to install an RO system:
+Steps to install an RO system:

-The t-piece is what allows water to go to both your water filter and your kitchen sink.
+• The T-piece is what allows water to go to both your water filter and your kitchen sink.

-Connect the flexible chrome pipe back to the main water line.
+• Connect the flexible chrome pipe back to the main water line.

-Use the white tubing to feed water to the water filter.
+• Use the white tubing to feed water to the water filter.

 Installing the Water Filter Housing